 3.) type the following command for drive L

 Cartography – not a big part of Geog 204

 In this class, we have not paid much attention to cartography and many of the topics associated with it.
 For our projects we will have to make maps of course as well as learning how to incorporate data from QGIS into layout into a web page, a word document or a pdf file.
-We will play around with map composers in QGIS, but unless you took Geog 205, you will not be aware of cartographic conventions\practices.
-We will go over some of these in tutorials and labs.
+We played around with map composers in QGIS, but unless you took Geog 205, you will not be aware of cartographic conventions\practices.
+We will go over some of these principles in upcoming tutorials.

 we have to know something about them (even if we make ugly maps)

 Another cartographic principle that we have not discussed in this course is map projections.
 Map projections are a method by which map content can be transposed from the spherical world to flat two dimensional maps.
 There are many projection techniques that have been created and developing for hundreds of years.